Auditory osseointegrated implants (Baha) change the face of hearing loss through a minor surgical procedure.

 - You or your child have hearing loss in one ear and are unable to understand speech even when it is amplified through a hearing aid.

 What Can I Expect During an AOI/Baha Evaluation?

 - You will learn more about how the device works, what it looks like and what to expect (and not to expect) with use.

 - You or your child will have a chance to experience firsthand what the device offers and have all of your questions answered.

 - Specialists will help you make a fully informed decision about whether an auditory osseointegrated implant is the best option for you.
-They will also determine which AOI processor will be most appropriate for your hearing loss or that of your child.
+They will also determine which AOI processor will be most appropriate for your or your child's hearing loss.

-- Expertise and experience: Team members with the Rush Auditory Implant Program have extensive experience and provide expert consultation for adults and children with hearing loss.
+- Expertise and experience: Our auditory implant specialists have extensive experience and provide expert consultation for adults and children with hearing loss.
 This includes efforts to fit you with the right auditory osseointegrated implant and optimize your ability to communicate.

-- A patient-centered approach: The Auditory Implant Program is committed to providing outstanding care tailored to meet your needs and to ensuring that every visit goes as smoothly as possible.
+- A patient-centered approach: Our auditory implant team is committed to providing outstanding care tailored to meet your needs and to ensuring that every visit goes as smoothly as possible.
 Friendly, courteous staff members provide support for you and your family throughout the process, from answering questions to helping address insurance issues.

-- High satisfaction from our patients: Audiologists at Rush are part of the Section of Communication Disorders, which is known for its outstanding customer service.
-Communication disorders services receive consistently high patient satisfaction scores according to Press Ganey, an organization that partners with health care facilities nationwide to measure quality of care, including patient satisfaction.
+- High satisfaction from our patients: Audiologists at Rush are known for their outstanding customer service.
+Our communication disorders services, which include audiology, receive consistently high patient satisfaction scores according to Press Ganey, an organization that partners with health care facilities nationwide to measure the quality of care, including patient satisfaction.

-- Nationally recognized care: The ENT program at Rush is ranked among the best in the nation by U.S. News & World Report and is ranked higher than any other ENT program in Illinois.
+- Nationally recognized care: The ENT program at Rush is ranked among the best in the nation by U.S. News & World Report.